-HESI Exit Exam 1 is given six (6) weeks prior to students' graduation.
-These will take place on campus on a day and time to be arranged by your course faculty.
-Percentage assigned of HESI Exit exam is outlined in HESI Procedure found in the NUR 4651: Integrated Seminar and NUR 4652: Senior Seminar syllabi.
+ATI RN Comprehensive Predictor Exam 1 is given at the beginning of the students last semester prior to graduation.
+The exam will take place on campus on a day and time to be arranged by the course faculty.
+The ATI RN Comprehensive Predictor Exam will be 10% of the overall grade for NUR 4651: Integrated Seminar.